 The resident will interact with the preceptor(s) on a daily basis through leadership activities throughout the rotation.
 The resident will meet with preceptors during the first week to discuss expectations and learning objectives for the rotation.
 It will be the responsibility of the resident to work with the preceptor(s) to find time for individual and group meetings and to keep the preceptor(s) informed of project development.

 Each resident will be evaluated based on his/her participation in the leadership activities assigned.
 Resident participation and contribution in discussions regarding management and leadership work within the organization will be evaluated.
 Verbal feedback on the resident’s performance will be provided throughout the learning experience.

 PharmAcademic will be used for formal documentation of the resident’s overall performance.
 Evaluations must be completed within PharmAcademic no later than 7 days post-learning experience.

 Resident Responsibilities and Expected Progression

-The resident will be able to actively demonstrate leadership and other skills observed/learned during the PGY2 learning experience.
-Throughout the rotation, the resident will be expected to illustrate independence in completion of rotation assignments with less supervision.
-Based on regular check-in discussions, time will be spent revisiting focus areas in which the resident and preceptor determine additional learning experiences are necessary.
+The resident will be able to actively demonstrate leadership and other skills observed/learned during the learning experience.
+Throughout the rotation, the resident will be expected to illustrate independence in completion of rotation assignments with limited supervision.
+Based on regular check-in discussions, time will be spent revisiting focus areas in which the resident and preceptor determine that additional learning experiences are necessary.
 The resident will be given immediate feedback regarding performance and opportunities for improvement during the learning experience.